 Step 3: Submit DRC Intake Form

 Complete and submit a DRC Intake Form.
-This form may be submitted online, printed and submitted on paper, or you may complete it in person at the DRC office.
-Visit DRC Intake Form to read more about the form.
+This form may be submitted online, electronically filled out and email, printed and submitted on paper, or completed in person at the DRC office.

 Step 4: Submit Documentation